Canadian Association of University Teachers: Academic freedom

 While collective bargaining occupies a much more central place in CAUT's operations today, the defence of academic freedom remains a core priority.
 According to the CAUT policy statement, the association defines academic freedom as follows:

 Academic freedom includes the right, without restriction by prescribed doctrine, to freedom of teaching and discussion; freedom in carrying out research and disseminating and publishing the results thereof; freedom in producing and performing creative works; freedom to engage in service to the institution and the community; freedom to express freely one’s opinion about the institution, its administration, or the system in which one works; freedom from institutional censorship; freedom to acquire, preserve, and provide access to documentary material in all formats; and freedom to participate in professional and representative academic bodies.

 CAUT continues to investigate cases of alleged violations of academic freedom as in the Crowe case.
 Other notable investigations include the case of Nancy Olivieri, David Healy, and Tony Hall.

 On 22 April 2021, CAUT censured the University of Toronto over its decision to terminate the candidacy of Valentina Azarova for the directorship of the international human rights program at the Faculty of Law.

+Faith and ideological test investigations

+The CAUT’s position on academic freedom is that it is violated when universities require academic staff to commit to a particular ideology or statement of faith as a condition of employment.
+Where universities are alleged to impose a faith or ideological test as a condition of initial or continued employment, the CAUT appoints an ad-hoc committee to investigate.
+If the allegations are proven true and the university is unwilling to change its practices, then the university is added to a list of universities that impose a faith or ideological test.
+As of 2025, there are five universities on that list: